Sebastine-thrive/Sebastine-thrive/README.md

 - ⚡ &nbsp;Aiming for excellence in the field of software engineering.
 - 🤔 &nbsp; Exploring new technologies and developing capacity to provide software solutions.
 - 👯 I’m looking to collaborate on Web Development Projects.
-- 👯 I’m looking for full-time Web Development employment.
+- 👯 I’m looking for paid contract or full-time Web development employment.

 <!-- - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> -->
 -  Quote: "First provide an optimal solution to the problem.
 Then write the code".